camdar87/camdar87/README.md

 - Technology/languages I use.
 Unreal Engine `4.27.2`,Node.js,Mongodb,Heroku,React,java script,C#.
 - I have learned networking using cisco packet tracer GNS3 and networking hardware.
 - Have used Azure,AWS.
-- I am have used Linux systems.
+- I have used Linux systems.
 - GIF From `https://giphy.com/gifs/loop-work-programmer-11ZSwQNWba4YF2`

 <!--